 Homemade blinis are a world away from the thick, claggy discs sold in vacuum-packed plastic.
 Originally from Russia, they’re traditionally made with buckwheat flour, but I prefer Delia Smith’s lighter version which uses a mixture of strong white and buckwheat.
-You can make these large (approx 10cm diameter) as a starter, or in smaller bite-sized canapé portions.
+You can make these large (approx 10cm diameter) as a starter, or in smaller bite-sized canapé portions, as illustrated at the end of this post.
 Top with crème fraîche, smoked salmon and dill or caviar if you’re feeling flush.
 Wash down with a shot of chilled vodka.

 Makes about 24 blinis

 1 x 500ml tub crème fraîche (reserve 300ml for the topping)

 2 large eggs

 450g smoked salmon